 - Water Bandit Hose Attachment

-If your RV does not have a gravity fed water filling point, you’ll have to use a portable electric pump that you can power with your car or RV battery.
+If your RV does not have a gravity fed water filling point, you’ll have to use a portable drill pump attachment to transfer the water.

 Essential Gear We Use For Boondocking